Bullying Free Future

 Bullying Free Future is a 501c4 non-profit organization that is dedicated to bullying prevention and advocacy.

-The mission of the Bullying Free Future is to increase community awareness as well as promote community advocacy to address the frequency and severity of bullying in local school systems.
+The mission of the Bullying Free Future is to increase community awareness as well as promote bullying prevention to address the frequency and severity of bullying in school systems.

 BFF's primary purpose is to provide support for students who have experienced bullying.
-We will also provide advocacy for families / students who have been bullied and establish collaborative efforts with schools to increase bullying prevention efforts.
+We will also provide advocacy for families / students who have been bullied and provide bullying intervention programs to schools to increase bullying prevention efforts.

 WHAT WE DO